hlucey/third-party/cis2-rmc-define.md

 2. Click **Enable IAM**.
 The resource management console registers your service with IAM, create your Service ID and Policy, and create an API Key for you.
 Additionally, it creates an incomplete Client ID and Secret.
 The Client ID must be updated with your redirect URI after you've it.
 3. Click **Status** to see the current state of your IAM enablement.

-**Note**: You need to come back to the IAM page later to provide your `Redirect URI`.
-You’ll not have this value until you do some additional development to build an authentication flow.
+You need to come back to the IAM page later to provide your `Redirect URI`.
+You won't have this value until you do some additional development to build an authentication flow.
 Later steps help guide you through discerning your Redirect URI value.
+{: note}

 You’re given your API Key when you **Enable IAM**.
 It’s critical that you save the API Key.
 The value isn’t shown again.
 If you lose your API Key, you can delete the key and create a new one: [Manage service ID API keys](/docs/iam/serviceid_keys.html#serviceidapikeys)
 {: tip}